-Many retailers’ sites offer free shipping if you’ll pick up the order at a local store, including AceHardware.com, BestBuy.com, Payless.com, REI.com and Walmart.com.
+Another option: Many retailers’ sites offer free shipping if you’ll pick up the order at a local store, including AceHardware.com, BestBuy.com and REI.com.

 The chance to make purchases free of sales tax isn’t technically a something-for-nothing deal, but it’s definitely a money-saving opportunity you don’t want to pass up.
-Fifteen states have sales-tax holidays in July or August that allow consumers to make noncommercial purchases of back-to-school items, such as clothing, computers and school supplies, tax-free.
+More than a dozen states have sales-tax holidays in July or August that allow consumers to make noncommercial purchases of back-to-school items, such as clothing, computers and school supplies, tax-free.

-Five states exempt purchases of Energy Star products on certain days of the year.
-And three coastal states have sales-tax holidays for hurricane preparedness items.
+A few states exempt purchases of Energy Star products on certain days of the year.
+And three states have sales-tax holidays for hurricane preparedness items.
 See a complete list of sales tax holidays from the Federation of Tax Administrators.

-To help you get the best price, use ShopSavvy, which scan any bar code in the store and instantly compare prices for the same item online.
+To help you get the best price, use ShopSavvy, which scans any bar code in the store and instantly compares prices for the same item online.
 For in-store coupons, try Coupon Sherpa or RetailMeNot.

 If you sign up (for free) for cosmetics store chain Sephora’s Beauty Insider rewards program, you’ll get a free beauty product during your birthday month, and you can take free beauty classes at select stores.
 You can get a free gift during your birthday month from Ulta by signing up for emails from the beauty retailer.
-Allure magazine gives away free beauty product samples each month to several hundred people who fill out an online form.
+Allure magazine periodically gives away free beauty product samples while supplies last; you just have to fill out an online form.
 And, several makeup companies alert their Facebook fans to free samples, so check with your favorite brand for offers.